gabrielblain/SPIChanges/README.md

     cumulative probability of each rainfall amount occurring under changing climate conditions.

-4. The package compares the probabilities estimated in steps 1 and 3.
-    This comparison may indicate whether the frequency of a particular drought event, quantified by the SPI, has increased or decreased over time.
+4. The package compares the probabilities estimated in steps 1 and 3 to indicate whether the frequency of drought or wet events, quantified by the SPI, has increased or decreased over time.

 ## Basic Instructions